rafaelfoster/fortiedr/README.md

 # FortiEDR_API
 An Open-source python package intended to help on interacting with FortiEDR API.

+It was based and tested in FortiEDR Cloud version 5.2.1.2800.

 ## How do I install FortiEDR_API?

 Be sure you have at least Python 3.8 and PIP (https://pypi.org/project/pip/) installed.